embeepea/us-temperature-trend-map/README.md

 And here's a short video screencast demo: https://www.youtube.com/watch?v=b1NsRnbRwD0

 ## Usage Instructions

-When the map first appears, it shows the 2094 stations colored according to the average of these two slopes, with red corresponding to positive values, and blue corresponding to negative values.
+The map shows just over 2000 weather stations in the United States, colored according to how the annual average temperature changed at that station over the 20th century.
+A red color indicates an increase, and a blue color indicates a decrease, with the intensity of the color indicating the amount of change.

+As you move the mouse over the stations in the map, the large black inset graph in the upper right corner shows the annual data from each station.

+Clicking on a station will "lock" the display onto that station; clicking on any station thereafter will unlock it.

-As you mouse over the stations in the map, the two black inset windows show the annual average TMIN and TMAX plots, along with their trend lines.
-The TMAX plot is red and the TMIN plot is cyan.
-The white plot is the average of the two.
+In the large black inset graph, the red plot shows the annual average of the daily maximum temperature, and the cyan plot shows the annual average of the daily minimum temperature.
+The white plot is the average of these two.
+Each of these three plots show the actual annual timeseries, as well as the trend line associate with it.

 The smaller black inside window shows the trend lines, with their slopes magnified by a factor of 10, just so that you can better see the direction of the slope.

-Clicking on a station will "lock" the program onto that station; clicking on any station thereafter will unlock it.

-You can click on the little pop-out icon in the upper left corner of the first black inset graph

 ![Daily Data Plot](inset-2.png)

-to cause an interactive Multigraph to appear which shows the annual average plots along with the underlying daily data.
-This plot is configured to switch between displaying a monthly aggregate of the daily data at large zoom levels, but switches to show the actualy daily values when zoomed in to a period of about 10 years or less.
+You can click on the little pop-out icon in the upper left corner of the large black inset graph to get a detailed graph of the individual daily values for that station.

 ![Daily Data Plot](map2-2.png)

+The graph is interactive -- you can pan the graph with the mouse, and/or use the mouse scroll wheel to zoom in or out.
+You can also zoom by holding down the keyboard shift key while dragging with the mouse.

 ## Setup